Family travel insurance

 Can I get family travel insurance as a separated or divorced parent?

-If you’re separated or divorced and your children don’t live with you, some providers will still include them under family or single-parent policies.
+If you’re separated or divorced and your children don’t live with you, some providers may still include them under family or single-parent policies.
 Check the policy details or give the provider a call so you know exactly who’s covered before you buy.

 Where can I compare family travel cover quotes?